getsentry/snuba/docs/source/architecture/slicing.rst

 ``settings.LOGICAL_PARTITION_MAPPING``.

-In a future revision, this ``settings.LOGICAL_PARTITION_MAPPING`` will be used along with ``settings.SLICED_STORAGES`` to map queries and incoming data from consumers to different ClickHouse clusters by overriding the StorageSet key that exists in configuration.
+In a future revision, this ``settings.LOGICAL_PARTITION_MAPPING`` will be used along with ``settings.SLICED_STORAGE_SETS`` to map queries and incoming data from consumers to different ClickHouse clusters using a (StorageSetKey, slice_id) pairing that exists in configuration.

 ===========================
 Adding a slice